 Priority boarding privileges are included for Business Select customers.
 They are also one of the benefits of being a Rapid Rewards A-List member.

 There are two options that can be purchased by the other passengers in order to benefit of priority boarding privileges:

 - Early Bird Check-in – available for purchase for $15-25 one-way, up to 36 hours prior to scheduled departure time.

-- Upgraded Boarding – available for purchase for $ 30-40 fee one-way, at the ticket counter or departure gate.
+- Upgraded Boarding – available for purchase for $30-50 fee per segment, at the ticket counter or departure gate.

 Through Automatic Check-in, Southwest Airlines checks in passengers and assigns early boarding positions 12 hours before general boarding positions become available.
 Southwest Airlines begins Automatic Check-in 36 hours before scheduled departure, assigning boarding positions to customers that benefit from priority boarding privileges.

 Passengers automatically checked in by Southwest Airlines can print their boarding passes starting 24 hours before scheduled departure.
 Boarding passes can also be printed at the self-service kiosks in the airport lobby.

 Business Select Fare and Rapid Reward A-List status

 Automatic Check-in is one of the perks included in the Business Select Fare and a benefit for Rapid Rewards A-List Preferred and A-List members.
 In order to benefit from reserved boarding privileges, Rapid Rewards members must include his/her Member number in the reservation at least 36 hours prior to scheduled departure.

 Early Bird Check-in

-Early Bird Check-in is available for purchase only with a credit card, for $ 15 one-way, up to 36 hours prior to scheduled departure time.
+Early Bird Check-in is available for purchase only with a credit card, for $15-25 one-way, up to 36 hours prior to scheduled departure time.
 You can purchase Early Bird Check-in online, using your mobile device (mobile site or app), or over the phone with a Reservation Agent.
-All Early Bird Check-In purchases are nonrefundable.
+All Early Bird Check-in purchases are nonrefundable.
 Although Early Bird Check-in does not guarantee you a position in boarding group A, it is very likely that you will get an A Boarding Pass.